 When to go: May to September

 The Inca Trail takes you through 26 miles of gruelling inclines and declines.
 This hike is one of the most popular in the world, and it’s no surprise as you get to explore the jungle, take in the mountain scenery, wonder around old ruins and then end it all at the spectacular Machu Picchu.
 Definitely one of the most surreal experiences.
+Book the four-day trial with a professional guide here.

 5. Mount Kailash Pilgrimage